VirtualVortex/UtilityBaseAI/README.md

 A disadvantage using Utility Based AI is that a lot of time and testing is required to make the AI entertaining for the play.
 This is because how the utility is calulated may need to be changed.
 In addition, the number that the AI uses to calculate the utilities may need to be changed as well.
 The other disadvantage with Utility Based AI is that though the AI may calculate numbers and use them to make decisions, it isn't Machine learning.
 By this I mean it could work no different then FSM or behaviour trees.

 Behaviour trees or reinforcement learning could be used as an alternative for the AI as it can be argued that Utility Based AI is a combination of both techniques.
-Behaviour trees consist of tasks that you can assign to run depending on the state of the enviroment(Rasmussen 2016). reinforcement learning allows designers to create enemy AI with different characteristics, this is done by training the AI with in real time with either changing the enviroment or values in the AI.
-This type of AI technique makes testing and changing to easier and more accessible compared to Utility Based AI
+Behaviour trees consist of tasks that you can assign to run depending on the state of the enviroment(Rasmussen 2016).

+Reinforcement learning allows designers to create enemy AI with different characteristics, this is done by training the AI with in real time by either changing the enviroment or values in the AI.
+This type of AI technique makes testing and altering the AI faster and more accessible compared to Utility Based AI.
+That being said the AI will not change in the game itself, only during the development of the game (McPartland 2013).

 Present claim